JustinHoyt/sdl_ios_guides/docs/Developer Tools/RPC Builder/index.md

 ![RPC Builder App console RAI example](./assets/Console-RAI.png)

 ### A Special Note About Putfile
-Putfile is the RPC responsible for sending binary data from our mobile libraries to the SDL Core.
+A `putFile` is the RPC responsible for sending binary data from our mobile libraries to the SDL Core.
 The RPC Builder app provides support for adding any type of file: either from the camera roll (for images) or iTunes shared storage for any other kind of files.
 Similar to adding custom RPC spec files, any file located within the `BulkData` directory will be present in local storage and be usable for upload.

 ## Need Help?
 If you need general assistance, or have other questions, you can [sign up](http://sdlslack.herokuapp.com/) for the [SDL Slack](https://smartdevicelink.slack.com/) and chat with other developers and the maintainers of the project.